Fall Family Trip to Rocky Mountain National Park in

 Day One

 We drove in through Boulder and stopped at Chataqua Park to get some energy out.
 My big kids loved the park, I loved the view of the flatirons.
 Win, win.
+We spent some time checking out the town of Estes Park, stopped by the visitor center, and stumbled on random groups of elk.
+Checked into our Airbnb and grabbed dinner and my husband and son caught the Broncos game at Historic Park Theater.

-Male elk in Estes Park, CO
+Two elk in park at Estes Park, Colorado.

-Herd of elk in Estes Park, CO
+Profile of elk in tall grasses at Estes Park, Co.

 Day Two

 Woke up early, headed to RMNP right away, googled “Where are you most likely to see wildlife at RMNP”, landed on Horseshoe Park, where we had the most magical morning.
 On one side, a massive herd of elk under the moon, on the other side, the most stunning sunrise of all time.
+We had a reservation for Bear Lake Corridor and knew we wanted to do Bear Lake Trailhead first because I had read that the parking lot fills up early.
+It was beautiful and the perfect walk for kids.
+Drove around looking for more wildlife, stumbled on some deer, ducks and fish.
+Stopped at visitors centers, various lakes (Sprague has a great loop, Sheep was close to an elk and duck siting), had a picnic lunch at a quiet, secluded stop near Moraine Park, scoped out some potential spots for fishing.
+We finished our adventures at East Alluvial Fan.

-Two ducks swimming in Sheep Lake in RMNP
+Duck swimming in Sheep Lake in RMNP

 Day Three